Degree in Physiotherapy

 • (E1) Understand the principles and theories of physical agents and their applications in physiotherapy.
 Understand the principles of biomechanics and electrophysiology, and their main applications in the field of physiotherapy.

-• (E2) Identify the psychological and social factors that influence the health or illness of individuals, families, and communities.
+• (E2) Identify the psychological and social factors that influence the state of health or illness of individuals, families and the community.

-• (E3) Understand and develop communication theory and interpersonal skills.
-Understand learning theories applicable to health education and the lifelong learning process itself.
-Understand the psychological aspects of the physiotherapist-patient relationship.
-Identify the factors involved in teamwork and leadership situations.
+• (E3) To know and develop communication theory and interpersonal skills.
+To understand learning theories applicable to health education and lifelong learning.
+To understand the psychological aspects of the physiotherapist-patient relationship.
+To identify the factors involved in teamwork and leadership situations.

-• (E4) Identify anatomical structures as a knowledge base to dynamically establish relationships with the functional organization.
+• (E4) Identify anatomical structures as a knowledge base to dynamically establish relationships with functional organization.

-• (E5) Understand the physiological and structural changes that can occur as a result of the application of physiotherapy.
+• (E5) To know the physiological and structural changes that can occur as a result of the application of physiotherapy.

-• (E6) Recognize life-threatening situations and know how to perform basic and advanced support maneuvers.
+• (E6) Recognize life-threatening situations and know how to perform basic and advanced life support maneuvers.

-• (E7) Understand the pathophysiology of diseases, identifying the manifestations that appear throughout the process, as well as the medical and surgical treatments, primarily in their physiotherapeutic and orthopedic aspects.
-Identify the changes produced as a result of physiotherapy intervention.
-Encourage patient and family participation in the recovery process.
+• (E7) To understand the pathophysiology of diseases by identifying the manifestations that appear throughout the process, as well as the medical and surgical treatments, primarily in their physiotherapeutic and orthopedic aspects.
+To identify the changes produced as a result of physiotherapy intervention.
+To encourage the participation of the user and family in their recovery process.

-• (E8) To understand and identify the psychological and physical problems arising from gender-based violence in order to train students in prevention, early detection, care, and rehabilitation of victims of this form of violence.
+• (E8) To know and identify the psychological and physical problems derived from gender violence in order to train students in the prevention, early detection, assistance, and rehabilitation of victims of this form of violence.

 • (E9) Identify the concept, evolution, and foundations of physiotherapy in its scientific and professional aspects.
 Understand the general theory of functioning, disability, and health and its international classification, as well as physiotherapy intervention models and care practices.
 Understand and apply the theoretical foundations and development of physiotherapy methods and procedures.

-• (E10) Be able to assess the patient's/user's functional status from a physiotherapy perspective, considering their physical, psychological, and social aspects.
-Understand and apply manual and instrumental assessment methods and procedures in physiotherapy and physical rehabilitation, as well as the scientific evaluation of their usefulness and effectiveness.
+• (E10) To be able to assess, from a physiotherapy perspective, the functional status of the patient/user, considering their physical, psychological, and social aspects.
+To understand and apply manual and instrumental assessment methods and procedures in Physiotherapy and Physical Rehabilitation, as well as the scientific evaluation of their usefulness and effectiveness.

-• (E11) Understand, design, and apply the various general physiotherapy intervention modalities and procedures: massage therapy, electrotherapy, magnetotherapy, hydrotherapy, balneotherapy, climatotherapy, thalassotherapy, thermotherapy, cryotherapy, vibration therapy, phototherapy, pressotherapy, therapies derived from other physical agents, as well as fundamental aspects of occupational therapy and other therapies related to the field of physiotherapy.
-Encourage the participation of the user and family in the recovery process.
+• (E11) To know, design and apply the different modalities and general procedures of intervention in Physiotherapy: Massage therapy, Electrotherapy, Magnetotherapy, Hydrotherapy, Balneotherapy, Climatotherapy, Thalassotherapy, Thermotherapy, Cryotherapy, Vibrotherapy, Phototherapy, Pressotherapy, therapies derived from other physical agents, as well as fundamental aspects of Ergotherapy and other therapies related to the field of competence of physiotherapy.
+To promote the participation of the user and family in their recovery process.

-• (E12) Identify the most appropriate physiotherapy treatment for different health disorders, prevention, and promotion processes, as well as for growth and development.
-Identify the patient/user's situation through a physiotherapy care diagnosis, planning interventions, and evaluating their effectiveness in a collaborative work environment with other health science professionals.
-Know and apply good clinical practice guidelines.
+• (E12) Identify the most appropriate physiotherapy treatment in different processes of impairment, prevention, and health promotion, as well as in growth and development processes.
+Identify the patient's/client's situation through a physiotherapy care diagnosis, plan interventions, and evaluate their effectiveness in a collaborative work environment with other healthcare professionals.
+Know and apply clinical practice guidelines.

-• (E15) Understand the fundamental concepts of health and the role of the physiotherapist in the healthcare system.
+• (E15) Understand the fundamental concepts of health and the role of the physiotherapist within the healthcare system.
 Promote healthy lifestyle habits through health education.
-Understand the factors related to health and the problems associated with physiotherapy in the areas of Primary Care, Specialized Care, and Occupational Health.
-Know the Spanish Healthcare System and the aspects related to the management of health services, primarily those in which physiotherapy is involved.
-Know and analyze the management processes of a Physiotherapy service or unit.
-Know and Apply quality mechanisms in the practice of physiotherapy, adhering to recognized and validated quality criteria, indicators, and standards for proper professional practice.
+Understand health-related factors and problems related to physiotherapy in the areas of Primary Care, Specialized Care, and Occupational Health.
+Understand the Spanish Healthcare System and aspects related to the management of health services, particularly those involving physiotherapy.
+Understand and analyze the management processes of a physiotherapy service or unit.
+Understand and apply quality mechanisms in physiotherapy practice, adhering to recognized and validated quality criteria, indicators, and standards for proper professional practice.
 Understand the ethical and legal foundations of the profession in a changing social context.
 Understand professional ethical and deontological codes.

-• (E16) Pre-professional internships in the form of independent clinical rotations with a final competency assessment in health centers, hospitals, and other healthcare settings will integrate all the knowledge, skills, abilities, attitudes, and values acquired in all subjects.
-All professional competencies will be developed, enabling effective physiotherapy care.
+• (E16) Pre-professional practices in the form of an independent clinical rotation and with a final assessment of competencies in health centers, hospitals and other care centers and that allows the integration of all the knowledge, skills, abilities, attitudes and values, acquired in all subjects; and all professional competencies will be developed, enabling for effective physiotherapy care.

-• (E17) Presentation and defense before the University Court of a final degree project, consisting of an exercise integrating the training content received and the acquired skills.
+• (E17) Presentation and defense before the University Tribunal of a final degree project, consisting of an exercise integrating the training content received and the skills acquired.

-• (E18) Demonstrate the ability to systematically prepare and complete the complete Physiotherapy Medical History, which adequately and effectively records all steps followed from the patient/user's reception to the Physiotherapy discharge report.
+• (E18) Demonstrate the ability to systematically prepare and complete the complete Physiotherapy Clinical History, where all the steps followed from the reception of the patient/user to the Physiotherapy discharge report are properly and effectively recorded.

-• (E19) Demonstrate the ability to determine diagnosis in physiotherapy care, in accordance with internationally recognized standards and international validation instruments.
-This competency includes prioritizing the patient's/user's needs to prioritize those most critical to the recovery process.
+• (E19) Demonstrate the ability to determine the diagnosis in physiotherapy care, in accordance with internationally recognized standards and international validation instruments.
+This competency includes prioritizing the patient's/user's needs to address those that most significantly impact the recovery process.

-• (E20) Demonstrate the ability to execute, direct, and coordinate the Physiotherapy Intervention Plan, adhering to the principle of individuality and utilizing the therapeutic tools of Physiotherapy, that is, the set of methods, procedures, actions, and techniques that, through the application of physical means, cure, recover, habilitate, rehabilitate, adapt, and rehabilitate individuals with deficiencies, functional limitations, disabilities, and handicaps; prevent disease and promote health for those seeking to maintain an optimal level of health.
+• (E20) Demonstrate the ability to execute, direct and coordinate the Physiotherapy Intervention Plan, taking into account the principle of the individuality of the user and using the therapeutic tools of Physiotherapy, that is, the set of methods, procedures, actions and techniques that through the application of physical means: cure, recover, enable, rehabilitate, adapt and readapt people with deficiencies, functional limitations, disabilities and handicaps; prevent diseases and promote health for people who want to maintain an optimal level of health.

-• (E21) Demonstrate the ability to establish and apply therapeutic physical means in the treatments provided to users of all specialties of medicine and surgery where the application of the aforementioned means is necessary..
+• (E21) Demonstrate ability to establish and apply therapeutic physical means in the treatments provided to users of all medical and surgical specialties where the application of the aforementioned means is necessary.

-• (E22) Demonstrate the ability to plan, establish, and implement exercises, postures, and activities in health prevention programs.
+• (E22) Demonstrate ability to plan, establish and apply exercises, postures and activities in health prevention programs.

-• (E23) Demonstrate the ability to incorporate scientific research and evidence-based practice into professional culture.
+• (E23) Demonstrate ability to incorporate scientific research and evidence-based practice as a professional culture.

-• (E24) Demonstrate the ability to establish lines of research within the scope of the profession's competencies and disseminate them within the group research.
+• (E24) Demonstrate the ability to establish lines of research within the scope of professional competencies and disseminate them within the research group.

-• (E25) Demonstrate the ability to participate in the environmental research group.
+• (E25) Demonstrate ability to participate in the environment research group.

 • (E26) Demonstrate the ability to disseminate research work and its conclusions within the scientific and professional community.

-• (E27) Demonstrate the ability to develop planning, management, and control activities for physiotherapy services.
+• (E27) Demonstrate ability to develop planning, management and control activities for Physiotherapy services.